sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_factorialanova19.*
-   :alt: Results table using Type II sum of squares
+   :alt: Results table using Type 2 sum of squares
    :name: fig-factorialanova19

-   ANOVA results table using Type II sum of squares in jamovi (with the
+   ANOVA results table using Type 2 sum of squares in jamovi (with the
    |coffee|_ data set and a saturated model with the factors ``sugar``,
    ``milk``, and their interaction).

 .. ----------------------------------------------------------------------------

-Type II tests have some clear advantages over Type I and Type III tests.
+Type 2 tests have some clear advantages over Type 1 and Type 3 tests.
-They don’t depend on the order in which you specify factors (unlike Type I), and they don’t depend on the contrasts that you use to specify your factors (unlike Type III).
+They don’t depend on the order in which you specify factors (unlike Type 1), and they don’t depend on the contrasts that you use to specify your factors (unlike Type 3).
 And although opinions may differ on this last point, and it will definitely depend on what you’re trying to do with your data, I do think that the hypothesis tests that they specify are more likely to correspond to something that you actually care about.
-As a consequence, I find that it’s usually easier to interpret the results of a Type II test than the results of a Type I or Type III test.
-For this reason my tentative advice is that, if you can’t think of any obvious model comparisons that directly map onto your research questions but you still want to run an ANOVA in an unbalanced design, Type II tests are probably a better choice than Type I or Type III.\ [#]_
+As a consequence, I find that it’s usually easier to interpret the results of a Type 2 test than the results of a Type 1 or Type 3 test.
+For this reason my tentative advice is that, if you can’t think of any obvious model comparisons that directly map onto your research questions but you still want to run an ANOVA in an unbalanced design, Type 2 tests are probably a better choice than Type 1 or Type 3.\ [#]_

 Effect sizes (and non-additive sums of squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~